 - 2 Why Do You Need To Learn How To Write A Foreign Language?

-- 3 Are Online Translation Tools Able To Help You Write In Spanish?
+- 3 Do Online Translation Tools Help You To Learn How To Write In Spanish?

 - 4 The Advantages Of Knowing Spanish

-- 5 Is writing in Spanish the best way to learn a new language?
+- 5 If I learn how to write in Spanish, is it the best way to learn the language?

 What’s the need to know a foreign language?